-Home learning will be linked with the children's learning in school to ensure its effectiveness in reinforcing and extending learning and in providing appropriate challenge.
+Home learning will be linked with the children's learning in school (including pre-learning research tasks) to ensure its effectiveness in reinforcing and extending learning and in providing appropriate challenge.

-Class teachers will be responsible for ensuring that the demands of home learning are manageable for pupils and parents/carers on a day to day basis, making any necessary adaptations e.g. explaining instructions clearly so parents understand what is required, providing these in a different format, larger font etc.
+Class teachers will be responsible for ensuring that the demands of home learning are manageable for pupils and parents/carers on a day to day basis, making any necessary adaptations (e.g. explaining instructions clearly so parents understand what is required, providing these in a different format, larger font etc.).